ma1 ma noun, relational

 Anatomy

-2rarepossessive classifier for s.o.'s breasts (male, or espec. female)
+2rarepossessive linker for s.o.'s breasts (male, or espec. female)

 Besungale ini emele ero me ini biouro.mythologyBesungale is a woman with long breasts.